RadeDevOne/1_parrot/README.md

 [HOW TO INSTALL DOCKER YOU CAN SEE HERE](https://docs.docker.com/engine/install/ubuntu/) (DON'T FORGET TO RUN [docker login](https://docs.docker.com/engine/reference/commandline/login/))) (TRY USING WITH sudo IF SOMETHING GETS WRONG)

-WHEN WE DID THAT LETS RUN CONTAINER WITH POSTGRESS INSTANCE
+WHEN WE DID THAT LETS RUN CONTAINER WITH POSTGRES INSTANCE

-**BUT BEFORE THAT LETS FIND OUT WHAT POSTGRES INSTANCE IS USING SUPABASE, BECAUSE WE WANT TO HAVE PRODUCTION AND DEVELOPMENT DATBASES WITH SAME VERSIONS**
+**BUT BEFORE THAT LETS FIND OUT WHAT VERSION OF POSTGRES SUPABASE USES, BECAUSE WE WANT TO HAVE PRODUCTION AND DEVELOPMENT DATBASES WITH SAME VERSIONS**

 GO TO THE DASBOARD OF YOUR SUPABASE PROJECT AND **GO TO `SQL EDITOR` CLICK ON `+ New Query` AND RUN THIS QUERY**